sciurusl/sciurusl.github.io/_posts/2023-12-14-Cloth-Animation.markdown

 ## Results

 The final simulation was tested on the university’s computer which has following parameters:
 Intel(R) Core(TM) i9-10900x CPU @ 3.70GHz, 10 Core(s);RAM 32 GB; GPU NVIDIA GeForce GTX 1070 Ti.
-The simulation was running with thoroughly chosen parameters which can be seen in
+The simulation was running with thoroughly chosen parameters which can be seen below.
-Figure 5.

 The resulting images 3 show us the simulated skirt on which we can recognise some parts where the skirt is hidden under the human body.
 Due to the required computer performance, we had to use